PMET-public/module-datainstall-graphql/README.md

 	}

 **dynamicBlocksExport**: Use to create the `dynamic_blocks.json` file.
 Include the Dynamic Block names or Ids you want to include in the export.
 This is different than the core *dynamicBlocks* query.
 It does use the same DynamicBlock Type, but it will not return all the information that the core query returns.
+If you need a list of all dynamic blocks, set the input to an empty string `identifiers: [""]`. `banner_id` is also available but not necessary for a data pack. `ui_type` is also available if a UI friendly version of type needs to be displayed

 	query{
 		dynamicBlocksExport(identifiers: ["1","2"]) {